ferd/merklet/README.md

 ## Notes ##

-The implementation is still incomplete and should not be used while this notice is here.
+The implementation is still unstable and should be used with care while this notice is here.

 More docs to come.